Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/README.md

 ### Deploy

-To use one of the Metadata Adapters just built in some Remote Server, just include the `DotNetGenericAdapters_N2.dll` library in addition to `DotNetAdapter_N2.dll`.
+To use the Metadata Adapter just built in some Remote Server, just include the `DotNetGenericAdapters_N2.dll` library in addition to `DotNetAdapter_N2.dll`.
 As said, the binaries for Lightstreamer.Adapters.Metadata.LiteralBasedProvider are already included in `DotNetAdapter_N2.dll`, which is part of the .NET Adapter SDK; hence this step is not needed for the LiteralBasedProvider.

 The LiteralBasedProvider can be configured through suitable initialization parameters.
 See the [class documentation](http://www.lightstreamer.com/docs/adapter_dotnet_api/Lightstreamer_Adapters_Metadata_LiteralBasedProvider.html) for details.